 Students wishing to apply for a TUFS student exchange program must take a screening exam in the fall quarter of the year before.
-The minimum GPA requirement at the time of application for the on-campus selection process for selecting international students to be sent to Japan is set.
+The minimum GPA requirement has been set for applicants to the on-campus selection process for selecting exchange students.
 If you do not meet the requirements at the time of application, you will not be allowed to apply.
 Please note that some partner institutions may have minimum requirements beyond the on-campus selection application requirements.